eevanwong/eevanwong/README.md

 ### 🙌 About

 I'm a first year Systems Design Engineering student at the University of Waterloo.
 I'm interested in a lot of development (web apps, ML, open-source), competitive sports and esports, and anything inbetween!
-Currently looking for internships for fall term 2021.
+Currently looking for internships for summer term 2022.

 ### I'm learning:
 - Redux